catdev-ou/dev-ops-stuctures/README.md

 are part of the pipelines.

 The goal is to increase operational efficiency, increase product deployment velocity and increase product quality.

+# microk8s

+MicroK8s is a single package that enables developers to get a fully featured, conformant and secure Kubernetes system running.
+Designed for local development, IoT appliances, CI/CD, and use at the edge, MicroK8s is available as a snap package eveloped from canonical.

+## Why MicroK8s?

+Some advantages of microk8s:

+* Reduces cloud vender lock-in as it runs on any Ubuntu box
+* Lower cost than a mature kubernetes cluster or products like Openshift
+* Mature, easy to install, well supported
+* Can scale since 1.19 which other lightweight distributiuons like k3s, minikube, minishift dont do

+Some disadvantages of microk8s:

+* Not all Kubernetes features are supported (e.g. load balancing)
+* Non production deployment configuration may be slightly different to production deployment configuration
+* Management of the microk8s installation (patching, disk space, security, etc.)
+* Not enterprise grade

+For our needs with several clients, small budget and only a couple of applications, the advantages of using microk8s for our dev ops structures and deployments, considerably outweighs any disadvantages.

+# Table of contents

+1. Setup of microk8s cluster on hcloud as single node or ha cluster